Mets sign 3rd-round draft pick Matt Allan for $2.5 million

 After making their move for Allan on the second day of the draft, the Mets maintained they were confident they’d be able to strike a deal with him.

-But did they jeopardize their depth from this draft by focusing so heavily on one player?
+But did they jeopardize the depth in this class by focusing so heavily on one player?

 “I don’t view it as a risk, I view it as an opportunity,” amateur scouting director Marc Tramuta said.
 “I think anytime you go into a draft, you’re looking for impact.
 And I think we got impact with those first three picks.
 Will we get some out of 4-10?
 We’ll see.
 But I think anytime you go in and you can add this kind of talent to your system at the top of the draft, I think you should do that every year.”